rust-lang/rust-wiki-backup/Proposal-for-channel-contracts.md

 # Implementing select #

-Select is a somewhat tricky synchronization problem, that involves some changes to the scheduler.
+Select is a somewhat tricky synchronization problem that will require some changes to the scheduler.
 The basic idea is that a receiver will first swap itself as blocked in the status fields for each of the endpoints it wishes to select on.
 If any of these were full, it can simply cancel the select and return the pre-existing data.
 If it gets through all of the ports and finds no data, then it tells the scheduler to put it to sleep.

 Once one of the senders wakes up the task, the receiver will go back through all of the endpoints it is blocked on and first swap in `empty` as the status.
 If the previous status was `full`, then it will set the status back to `full` so that future receives on that endpoint will work correctly.

 There are a few changes to the scheduler that are necessary to make this safe.
 Currently, tasks block on only one port (or port group), so it always knows why it was woken up.
 We need to reverse this relationship.
 Instead, the task is woken up and it is provided with the ID of the endpoint or possibly other entity that woke it up.
-The tasks uses this to know which port to respond with.

 More importantly, we need to make sure that sends that happen while the task is setting up a select operation still work correctly.
 To do this, the scheduler will gain a new `block_pending` state.
 Tasks set this to indicate to the scheduler that they might block soon, but need to do some more processing.
 Thus, the first thing a task does when setting up a select is to set its state to `block_pending`.
 If any data is already available, the task sets its state back to `running` before returning.
 Otherwise, it goes all the way to sleep, and its state becomes `blocked`.